 A better translation for the dish is "soupless ramen".
 It uses the same noodles and toppings as a typical ramen dish after all.

-There are different names for the dish in various parts of Japan and restaurants.
+There are also different names for the dish, such as:

 - Monja soba (もんじゃそば)

 The name used depends on the restaurant or region, it might also depend on the sauce or toppings.